mosah123/inverse-pair-finder/README.md

 ---

 **In summary:**
-1. **Risk‑off rotation** pushes capital into staples, healthcare, and defense—sectors that can maintain or grow revenues in weak economic conditions.
+1. **Risk‑off rotation** pushes capital into staples, healthcare, and defense sectors that can maintain or grow revenues in weak economic conditions.
 2. **Discretionary travel & leisure names** like Airbnb see demand—and share prices drop first when consumers retrench.
 3. The result is a modest but consistent **inverse correlation** between ABNB and each of CPB, SJM, HUM, and NOC.